dhellmann/pymotw-3/source/doctest/index.rst

 but should still be testable.
-For example, local date and time values and object ids change on every test run, the default precision used in the representation of floating point values depend on compiler options, and object string representations may not be deterministic.
+For example, local date and time values and object ids change on every test run, the default precision used in the representation of floating point values depend on compiler options, and string representations of container objects like dictionaries may not be deterministic.
 Although these conditions cannot be controlled, there are techniques for dealing with them.

 For example, in CPython, object identifiers are based on the memory address of the data structure holding the object.